sayankc/jmeter-from-postman/README.md

 ## To Run:

-Generated script has parameters defiend for it's thread group (users, duration) so it can be executed in non-GUI mode directlyafter providing parameter values, if any .
+Generated script has parameters defiend for it's thread group (users, duration).
+So, it can be executed in non-GUI mode directlyafter providing parameter values, if any .
 Here is the sample.

 ```
 jmeter -n -t my_jemter_file.jmx -l my_jemter_result.csv -Jusers=10 -Jduration=300